agleiss/NecSuff/README.md

 "Explained variation and degrees of necessity and of sufficiency for competing risks survival data", Biometrical Journal.
 2024;66:2300140. doi:10.1002/bimj.202300140

-Gleiss, A (2024):
+Gleiss, A (2025):
-"Visualizing a marker’s degrees of necessity and of sufficiency in the predictiveness curve", submitted
+"Visualizing a marker’s degrees of necessity and of sufficiency in the predictiveness curve", BMC Medical Research Methodology.
+2025;25:107. doi:10.1186/s12874-025-02544-y